ephemery-testnet/ephemery-resources/README.md

 - [EthPillar: one-liner setup tool and node management TUI.
 For Ephemery, choose Teku and Besu client pair.](http://ethpillar.coincashew.com)

 Docker setups, services and more deployment options can be found in [Ephemery scripts repo](https://github.com/ephemery-testnet/ephemery-scripts).

+### Pectra

+Ephemery supports Pectra with iteration 3943814, February 13 7PM UTC.
+Starting with this iteration, Pectra is scheduled to activate in every upcoming iteration at epoch 10, around 8:14PM UTC.
+The first activation is before any other testnet, this might get bumpy but enables us to collect valuable testing data for client developers.

+To run a node or a validator on Ephemery, use a Pectra compatible client.
+Not all clients will have a stable Pectra release, you might have to use a release candidate for testing or compile the latest version manually.

+As a staker, you will be able to test new features introduced in Pectra like validator aggregation thanks to [new MaxEB](https://eips.ethereum.org/EIPS/eip-7251).
+We increased the ETH payout in [faucets](https://faucet.bordel.wtf) to allow you to easily try this.
+As a user or developer, you can explore new possibilites of [account abstraction](https://eip7702.io/) and other [upgrades coming in Pectra](https://ethereum.org/en/roadmap/pectra).

 ## Resources and contributing